 Financial modeling in Excel is the process of building a financial model to represent a transaction, operation, merger, acquisition, financial information to analyze how a change in one variable can affect the final return so as to make a decision on one or more of the aforementioned financial transactions.

 What is Financial modeling in Excel?

-Financial Modeling training courses are all around the web and there has been lot written about learning Financial Modeling, however, most of the financial modeling courses are exactly the same.
-This goes beyond the usual gibberish and explore practical Financial Modeling as used by Investment Bankers and Research Analysts.
+Financial Modeling in Excel is all around the web and there has been lot written about learning Financial Modeling, however, most of the financial modeling pieces of training are exactly the same.
+This goes beyond the usual gibberish and explores practical Financial Modeling as used by Investment Bankers and Research Analysts.

-In this Free Online Financial Modeling Training Course, I will take an example of Colgate Palmolive and will prepare a full integrated financial model from scratch.
+In this Free Financial Modeling Excel Guide, I will take an example of Colgate Palmolive and will prepare a fully integrated financial model from scratch.

-This Financial Modeling Course Tutorial guide is over 6000 words and took me 3 weeks to complete.
-Save this page for future reference and don’t forget to share it
+This guide is over 6000 words and took me 3 weeks to complete.
+Save this page for future reference and don’t forget to share it :-)

 Step 2 – Please note you will get two templates – 1) Unsolved Colgate Palmolive Financial Model 2) Solved Colgate Palmolive Financial Model

 Step 3- You will be working on the Unsolved Colgate Palmolive Financial Model Template.
-Follow the step by step Financial modeling Training instructions to prepare a fully integrated financial model.
+Follow the step by step instructions to prepare a fully integrated financial model.

 Step 4 – Happy Learning!